Adam Levine Says It’s ‘Time To Move On’ From ‘The Voice’ In Heartfelt Instagram Post

 He concluded his message by thanking the series’ fans and explaining that it was time for him to move on.
 He also thanked his manager, Jordan Feldstein, who passed away in 2017 at age 40 due to a blood clot, for setting up that first meeting eight years ago.

-Taking Levine’s place in Season 17 will be Gwen Stefani, who previously served as a coach in Seasons 7, 9, and 12.
-The “Rich Girl” singer will join Clarkson, Shelton, and John Legend, People reported.
+Taking Levine’s place in Season 17 will be Gwen Stefani, who previously served as a coach in Seasons 7, 9 and 12.
+The “Rich Girl” singer will join Clarkson, Shelton and John Legend, People reported.

 There was no official reason cited for Levine’s decision to depart from The Voice.
-Nonetheless, Daly assured in his announcement on Friday that the legendary pop singer will be greatly missed.
+Nonetheless, in his announcement on Friday, Daly assured those watching that the legendary pop singer will be greatly missed.